Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror

 \section{The two-cavity system}

 Our physical system is constituted by two ideal cavities, separated by a movable perfectly conducting mirror of mass $m$, and bounded to its equilibrium position $x=\Lo$ by a harmonic potential of frequency $\wo$.
 The two fixed mirrors have positions $x=0$ and $x=2\Lo$.
 Two massless scalar quantum fields are defined in the two half-spaces separated by the movable mirror.
 For simplicity, we here consider a one-dimensional model.
 The situation is shown in Fig. \ref{Fig1}.
-The mechanical degrees of freedom of the movable mirror are treated quantum mechanically, and the mirror is described as a quantum harmonic oscillator of frequency $\wo$; we label with $b$ and $b^\dagger$ its annnihilation and creation operators, respectively.
+The mechanical degrees of freedom of the movable mirror are treated quantum mechanically, and the mirror is described as a quantum harmonic oscillator of frequency $\wo$; we label with $b$ and $b^\dagger$ its annihilation and creation operators, respectively.
 Also, we respectively label with $a_p$ and $a_p^\dagger$ the bosonic annihilation and creation operators of the massless scalar field on the left cavity ($0<x<\Lo$), and with $c_r$ and $c_r^\dagger$ those for the cavity on the right ($\Lo <x<2\Lo$); all these operators refer to the field modes relative to the equilibrium position $\Lo$ of the movable wall.
 For a single cavity, and in the hypothesis of small displacement of the movable wall from its equilibrium position, the system can be described on the basis of an effective interaction.
 This Hamiltonian was first introduced by Law for a single cavity with a movable mirror, in terms of field modes relative to the equilibrium position of the movable boundary \cite{Law95,Law94}.